-Back in my twenties, having already become immersed in psychology, mysticism, and altered states, I attended a week-long meditation retreat where I was taught methods that had been passed down – purportedly – since the days of the Buddha.
+So, by my mid 20s I’d become immersed in psychology, mysticism, and altered states.
+I attended a week-long meditation retreat where I was taught methods that had been passed down – purportedly – since the days of the Buddha.

-A visiting Chinese Zen Master – whose name I can no longer remember – sat down beside me early on the first morning.
+A visiting Chinese Zen Master sat down beside me on the first morning.
 He proceeded to hold a tiny feather under my nose before whispering in my ear, “When you breathe out, feather must not move!”

-It took a bit of practise to get it right but after a few minutes the Zen Master moved onto the next disciple, satisfied with my efforts.
+It took a bit of practise to get right but after a few minutes the Zen Master was satisfied with my efforts and moved onto the next disciple.
+The most noticeable thing for me was a sense of calmness – achieved within just two minutes.

 What I didn’t realise at the time was that we were being taught a method known as Vipassana meditation.
-This became the bedrock of those seven days; sitting in silence, focusing on the breath, and especially making the outbreath long and gentle.
+This became the bedrock of those seven days; sitting in silence, focusing on the breathing.

-My mind would wander for much of the time but, like most meditation techniques, with practise I learned to gently return my attention to what I was supposed to be focusing on – the breathing.
+My mind would wander for much of the time but, like most meditation techniques, with practise I learned to gently return my attention to what I was supposed to be focusing on – the longer outbreath.